Martha’s Rule and Managing Deterioration

 What are NatPatSIPs?

 The National Patient Safety Improvement Programmes (NatPatSIPs) support a culture of safety, continuous learning and sustainable improvement across the healthcare system.
-They are run by the Patient Safety Collaboratives (PSCs), which are funded and nationally coordinated by NHS England and NHS Improvement and hosted locally by the s (AHSNs).
+They are run by the Patient Safety Collaboratives (PSCs), which are funded and nationally coordinated by NHS England and hosted locally by health innovation networks.

 Find out more…